Palliative Care in Cancer

 Yes.
 Research shows that palliative care and its many components are beneficial to patient and family health and well-being.
 A number of studies in recent years have shown that patients who have their symptoms controlled and are able to communicate their emotional needs have a better experience with their medical care.
 Their quality of life and physical symptoms improve.

 In addition, the Institute of Medicine 2007 report Cancer Care for the Whole Patient cites many studies that show patients are less able to adhere to their treatment and manage their illness and health when physical and emotional problems are present.
 To view this report, go to http://www.iom.edu/Reports/2007/Cancer-Care-for-the-Whole-Patient-Meeting-Psychosocial-Health-Needs.aspx.

 Does NCI support palliative care research?

 Yes.
 NCI supports a number of projects, including clinical trials, in the area of symptom management and palliative care.
-The following links will launch real-time searches of NCI’s list of cancer clinical trials for supportive and palliative care that are currently enrolling participants.
-The search results can be further narrowed by trial location, drug name, intervention type, and other criteria.
+Information about clinical trials for supportive and palliative care that are currently enrolling participants can be accessed by using the clinical trials search form.
+NCI’s list of cancer clinical trials includes all NCI-supported clinical trials that are taking place across the United States and Canada and around the world.